Publish

 📘

-Unlike Model Entities, Publish Entities are the objects within your lakehouse that are set to be published when this publishing flow is executed.
-You can set any number of publish entities within a publishing flow.
+Unlike Model Entities, Publish Entities are the objects within your Lakehouse that are set to be published when this publishing task is executed.
+You can set any number of publish entities within a Publishing Task.
 Entities can be configured using data from any bronze, silver, or gold table in your data estate.

 You can activate and deactivate any entity on demand.
-Deactivated entities will not be published during this flow's execution.
+Deactivated entities will not be published during this task's execution.

 Below is a table describing each of the Entity columns and example values.